SSWConsulting/SSW.Rules.Content/rules/automated-test-code-first-class-citizen/rule.md

 Gating deployments on the successful outcomes of your automated test suites can prevent you from automatically pushing bad code into production.

-Depending on your automated tests to make deployment/release decisions means that your test code must be of excellent quality.
+Depending on your automated tests to make deployment/release decisions means that your test code **must** be excellent quality.

 <!--endintro-->